awong234/CT_sim/readme.md

 #### Directly within R

-The first - and most automatic - is to install Rtools and then run some commands that are already in the script.
+The first is to install Rtools and then run some commands that are already in the script.

 Go get Rtools from the [link here](https://cran.r-project.org/bin/windows/Rtools/Rtools34.exe).
 This link will go get the installer immediately.
 Run the installer as you would any other installer.

 Then, run the preparation block in the script (this is labeled).

-#### From the repository
+#### From a zip file

-The second method will be to clone the repository from Ben's link: [https://github.com/benaug/SPIM](https://github.com/benaug/SPIM) .

-Then, zip up the file and remember where you placed it.
+There is a .zip file in the repo called `SPIM_0.1.zip`.

-Then, use the `install.packages` dialog going through Tools > Install Packages > Install From > Package Archive File.
+Install the package using the `install.packages` dialog going through Tools > Install Packages > Install From > Package Archive File.
 Then select the .zip file.

-The package *should* install without issue, but I personally could not get this to work.
+The package *should* install without issue.

 ## Running the program - **RUNSCRIPT.R**